 The city has lots of parks and reserves, many of which have playgrounds located in those areas.
-Most of these parks and reserves are designed to accommodate passive recreational and leisure activities such as picnics, walks and an areas to spend time outdoor relaxing or with the family.
+Most of these parks and reserves are designed for passive recreational and leisure activities such as picnics and walks, and areas to relax outdoors with the family.

 Nicholson Road Reserve

 Nicholson Road Reserve provides facilities for more casual forms of recreation including petanque courts, two hard surface tennis courts and a skate park facility.
 Nicholson Road Reserve is also home to the local Police and Citizens Youth Centre.

 In August 2013 the City of Subiaco received funding from the Department of Sport and Recreation to extend and upgrade the Nicholson Road Skate park.
 The recent improvements were undertaken by Convic Skateparks Pty Ltd which included a linkage between the two skating bowls, extension of the street run and the addition of a new china bank and refuge area.

 The improved facility has provided new opportunities for active and passive recreation for both existing and new users.
 The skate park has an increase of appeal to a greater range of ability levels and skaters are now able to make a smoother transition to the next level of competency.